<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 Description:

-Defines the minimum number of working days that must be observed as lead time before submitting a vacation request.
+Defines the minimum number of working days that must be taken as vacation.

 Example: